Indian Geography / Agriculture

 - Two principal oilseeds in India are Groundnut and Mustard and to some extent oil palms and sunflower.
 Groundnut is grown in Kathiawar plains, Eastern

 Gujarat plains and Anantapur district of Andhra Pradesh.
 Mustard is grown in Great Northern Plains.
 Oil palms are grown in Gujarat, Maharashtra and Andhra

-temperature of 20-260C and rainfall of 150 cm.
-Sugarcane is grown in the states of Maharashtra, Uttar Pradesh, Tamil Nadu, Karnataka, Andhra Pradesh,
+requires a temperature of 20-260C and rainfall of 150 cm.
+Sugarcane is grown in the states of Maharashtra, Uttar Pradesh, Tamil Nadu, Karnataka,

-a temperature range of 20-300C and a rainfall of 50-75 cm.
+cotton requires a temperature range of 20-300C and a rainfall of 50-75 cm.
 The crop will not be able to tolerate water-logging.
-Cotton is grown in Gujarat,
+Cotton is grown in

 - Jute - India is the largest producer of Jute having a share of around 60% in the world.
 It requires a temperature of 24-350C and